Updated on October 30th, 2024 by Felix Martinez

-Becton, Dickinson & Company (BDX) has increased its dividend for 51 consecutive years.
-As a result, it has recently joined the exclusive list of Dividend Kings.
+Becton, Dickinson & Company (BDX) has increased its dividend for 52 consecutive years, and as a result, it recently joined the exclusive list of Dividend Kings.

-The Dividend Kings have raised their dividend payouts for at least 50 consecutive years.
+The Dividend Kings have raised dividend payouts for at least 50 consecutive years.

 You can download the full list of Dividend Kings, plus important financial metrics such as dividend yields and price-to-earnings ratios, by clicking on the link below:

-BDX has maintained its long history of dividend increases thanks to a superior position in its industry.
+BDX has maintained its long dividend increase history thanks to its superior position in its industry.
 Its competitive advantages have fueled the company’s long-term growth.

 As we see the potential for continued growth in the healthcare industry, BDX should keep increasing its dividend each year.